Patrick McCartney 1500 words

 Updated June 18, 2021 (Added Rules of Address from Nāṭyaśāstra, and examples from Ṛgveda and Kṛṣṇayajurveda)

 Susanna Barkataki appears to have a solid grip on the novel X+Yoga hybrid of “Woke Yoga.”
 How does someone claiming to honor yoga’s roots have such selective inclinations as to what these roots might be?
-It’s almost as if the process of decolonizing yoga is just a neo-colonial attempt to claim control, at least of the narrative, ultimately for collective healing.
-The real kicker…
+It’s almost as if the collective healing process of decolonizing yoga is more a neo-colonial “pillow fluffing” attempt to claim control of the narrative.
+The real kicker is how…

 Drink and drink the soma, o Indra, our champion!
 Let the exhilarating soma-pressings exhilarate you.
 As they fill your cheeks, let them strengthen you.

 When properly pressed among the Paura, (the soma) has helped Indra.
 2,011.11

 We inspired poets have abided by you, Indra.
 Serving according to the truth, we would gain insight.
 Seeking your help, we would create for ourselves a proclamation of your praise.
 On this very day, we would be those to be given wealth by you.
 2,011.12

 Indra, might we be those of yours who are accompanied by your help, since, seeking your help, we make…

 This was a DRAFT, which became published in some other articles, like this one in the Wire.
 Not all of it was included and most of the images were left out.
 So, this version presents a more comprehensive picture.